RowanTL/manim-projects/reflection_short/voiceover/README.md

 ## Move everything closer to camera (close_camera.wav)

+new:

+Zooming into the plane and analyzing the reflection equation, we can see how the light reflected vector is computed via the surface's unit normal and incident light vectors.

+old:

-Zooming into the plane and placing an incident ray originating from our light source, we can visualize how a perfect specular reflection works, or in other words, how a perfect mirror reflects light.
+Zooming into the plane, looking at the vector reflection formula above, and placing an incident ray originating from our light source, we can visualize how a perfect specular reflection works, or in other words, how a perfect mirror reflects light.

-# show normals of the surface

-todo
+# incident ray and normal arrow explanation (inc_normal.wav)

+The yellow arrow represents the incident light ray while the red arrow represents the surfaces normal

+# green arrow explanation (green_arrow.wav)

+Following this formula using the information from the incident vector and normal vector, we can calculate the final reflection vector as shown by the green arrow.
+Simple as.